crdav/old.crdav.github.io/_posts/2017-2-24-Craster-and-Dunstanburgh.md

 ![The harbour mouth](https://raw.githubusercontent.com/crdav/crdav.github.io/master/images/craster-dunstanburgh/Harbour.jpg "The harbour mouth")

 Craster is a fishing village in Northumberland, with a small harbour and a fantastic pub in the Jolly Fisherman.
 From Craster, there’s a walk of about a mile or so through fields up to Dunstanburgh Castle.
-The castle is in ruins, and accessible to the public and is managed jointly by English Heritage and the National Trust.
+The castle is in ruins, is accessible to the public and is managed jointly by English Heritage and the National Trust.

 <!--more-->